stlbucket/supanuxtbucket/apps/docs/typescript.md

   type Todo = ITodo
 }
 ```
 This process is likely to be refactored.
-The Postgraphile v5 server supports a fairly flexible entity naming inflector, which might be leveraged to further automate this process.
-Also, using graphql codegen could improve this as well.
+The Postgraphile v5 server supports a fairly flexible entity naming inflector as well as some other as-yet unexplored features, which might be leveraged to further automate this process.

+Also, it would be nice to add support for function calls, which may be easier with graphql codegen or postgraphile.